 Before You Go

-Opening Times: The mausoleum is open from 2pm-4pm on the first Sunday of each month between May and September, and on one Wednesday a month between June and August.
+Opening Times: The mausoleum is open from 2-4 pm on 8th April and the first Sunday of each month between May and September, and on one Wednesday a month between June and August.
 The dates for 2018 are as follows:

 Parking: No parking on site but there is on-street parking available on surrounding streets.

 Facilities: There are no facilities on site but there is a pub in the village and more options in either Flitwick or Ampthill.